Red Clover: A Simple Spring Herb for the Home Apothecary

 Using Red Clover in Everyday Herbal Homemaking

 Red clover fits naturally into a simple home apothecary.
 It is commonly used in gentle women’s teas, nutrient-rich blends, infused honey, and spring wellness recipes.
+You can also infuse it into oil and add beeswax to create soothing salves for dry spring skin.

 If you would like to try a ready-made blend, our Farmer’s Wife Raspberry Tea and Farm Maiden’s Medley both feature red clover beautifully.